-- The location has three waters capacity or a current programme of three waters renewal. - The location has development potential and the ability to strengthen the node to provide more services.
+- The location has three waters and electricity capacity or a current programme of renewal or upgrade. - The location has development potential and the ability to strengthen the node to provide more services.

 The development areas can be seen in Diagrams 8 and 9.
 We expect that all these development areas (or similar) will need to occur to accommodate the regional growth scenario of 200,000 additional people.